wuttem/flask-ad-auth/README.md

 user in your organisation or if he belongs to a specific group.

 ## Register an Azure AD App ##

+*Important*
+This it the link to the Microsoft Doc for registering an App: https://learn.microsoft.com/en-us/graph/auth-register-app-v2 If you have problems use this documentation as I will not be able to always keep this doc up to date.

-Next step is registering an app that has read permissions to the Azure AD.
-You'll need to clientid and clientsecret of this app in order to run this sample against your Azure AD.
+You need to register an app that has read permissions to the Azure AD.
+You'll need to add clientid and clientsecret of this app in order to run this sample against your Azure AD.
 Follow below steps to register an Azure app:
-- Sign in to the Azure management portal
+- Sign in to the Azure management portal and to the Azure Active Directory Tab: https://aad.portal.azure.com/
-- Click on Active Directory in the left hand nav
-- Click the directory tenant where you wish to register the sample application
-- Click the Applications tab
-- In the drawer, click Add
-- Click "Add an application my organization is developing"
+- Goto: "App Registrations" and click "New registration".
-- Enter a friendly name for the application, for example "Read Azure AD from SharePoint apps", select "Web Application and/or Web API", and click next
+- Enter a friendly name for the application, for example "Example Azure AD Read App", select "Web" and use `http://localhost:5000/connect/get_token` as a Redirect URI.
-8. For the Sign-on URL, enter a value (this is not used for the console app, so is only needed for this initial configuration): "http://localhost"
-- For the App ID URI, enter "http://localhost".
-Click the checkmark to complete the initial configuration
-- While still in the Azure portal, click the Configure tab of your application
-- Find the Client ID value and copy it aside, you will need this later when configuring your application
+- Find the Client ID value and copy it aside, you will need this later when configuring your application.
+- While still in the Azure portal, click the "Certificates & secrets" tab of the application you created.
+-

-- Under the Keys section, select either a 1year or 2year key - the keyValue will be displayed after you save the configuration at the end - it will be displayed, and you should save this to a secure location. **Note, that the key value is only displayed once, and you will not be able to retrieve it later**
+- Create a new "Client Secret" - the keyValue will be displayed after you save the configuration at the end - it will be displayed, and you should save this to a secure location. **Note, that the key value is only displayed once, and you will not be able to retrieve it later**.
-- Configure Permissions - under the "Permissions to other applications" section, you will configure permissions to access the Graph
+- Configure Permissions - under the "Permissions to other applications" section, you will configure permissions to access the Graph.
-- The following Permissions are needed: Group.Read.All, User.Read, User.Read.All
+- The following Permissions are needed to use all features of this library: Group.Read.All, User.Read, User.Read.All.
-- Select the Save button at the bottom of the screen - **upon successful configuration, your Key value should now be displayed - please copy and store this value in a secure location**
+- Add additional Perimissions that you need here.

+**To use this on a server you have to replace the REDIRECT_URL with your domain.
+You might also want to configure a "Front-channel logout URL" that redirects to your logout page.**

 ## Configuration
 You need to set the following Flask Config Variables:
 - AD_SQLITE_DB = "my_user_db.db3"
-- AD_APP_ID = "FROM ABOVE"
+- AD_APP_ID = "CLIENT ID FROM ABOVE"
-- AD_APP_KEY = "FROM ABOVE"
+- AD_APP_KEY = "SECRET VALUE FROM ABOVE"
 - AD_REDIRECT_URI = "http://localhost:5000/connect/get_token" # for testing on localhost

 # Usage